 Are You Stuck in a Rut?

 Simple is the new busy.
-People are getting rid of their busy badges and opting for a more simple way of life.
+Many people are getting rid of their busy badges, and opting for a more simple way of life.
 Simple in the City may just be what the doctor ordered for you.

 Whether you are a male or female, how many pairs of shoes do you really need?
-Asking such a question could start a world war.
+Unless you are a famous movie-star, or a social-media influencer, asking such a question could easily start a world war.
 The answer will depend on whom you ask.
-Some people get by with a few pairs of shoes, while others need dozens of pairs of shoes, to feel worthy when they open their closets.
+We are not all movie-stars, nor do all want to become actors or influencers.
+Some people get by with a few pairs of shoes, while others need dozens, hundreds, or even more pairs of shoes, to feel worthy and complete, when they open their closets.

 … and yes, there are people who own hundreds, and even thousands of things, and feel the need to get more, … I’ll give the women a break here, and put the focus on fishermen, who wouldn’t want to be caught dead, with only a couple of hundred lures, spinnerbaits, or crankbaits.

 These people are not trying to live a simple life.
 Simple living is not for everyone.

 Living a simpler life is all about you being in control.
 Who’s making the decisions in your life?